dekaio/Deep-Learning/README.md

 # Deep-Learning
-Part of my daily deep learning study plan
+Part of my daily Deep Learning study plan

+## Doubts
+* Tensorflow vs PyTorch - which one to learn?